LofftApp/lofft-web-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Add a feature that is apart of the development pipeline
 title: ""
-labels: "Enhancement"
+labels: "enhancement"
 assignees: ""
 ---